 Sticky Wings are the perfect appetizer for any occasion.
 These Baked Sesame Chicken Wings are a favorite for game day.
-A little bit spicy, a little bit sweet, and loved by all.
+A little bit spicy and sweet, and loved by all.
 You’ll never miss deep frying your wings after you taste how amazing baked wings are!

 Sticky Wings